My 9 Favorite Uses for Wood Stove Ash

 1. Fertilizer

 This is the number one use for wood ash.
-Because wood ash contains nutrients including calcium, potassium, phosphorus, and magnesium, it is great as a fertilizer for your garden or yard.
+Because wood ash contains nutrients, including calcium, potassium, phosphorus, and magnesium, it is great fertilizer for your garden or yard.

 Never combine wood ash with nitrogen fertilizers!
 It will produce toxic ammonia gas.

 Note that wood ash will quickly change the pH of your soil.
-So you’ve got to be careful about how much you add at once.
+So you must be careful about how much you add at once.

-How much wood ash to use as fertilizer?
+How much wood ash should be used as fertilizer?
 You can use about 5 pounds (about 1.25 gallon bucket) per 100 square feet per year.

 Apply the ash in the spring.
-Do it when the soil is dry and then water it so the wood ash doesn’t blow away.
-Remember not to add limestone if you are going to be using wood ash on your garden or yard!
+Do it when the soil is dry, then water it so the wood ash doesn’t blow away.
+Remember not to add limestone if you use wood ash in your garden or yard!

 2. Compost Addition